Dicamba Update - March 2021

 Applicators and dealers will receive 1 hour of pesticide recertification credit in categories N, O, D, and X upon completion.

-When using these products, applicators must have in their possession a copy of the 24(c) labeling for the product being applied.
+When using these products, applicators must have in their possession a copy of the approved label for the product being applied.
 Applicators are responsible for obtaining all necessary labeling and for adhering to all the directions, restrictions, and precautions found on the labeling.

 Auxin Record Keeping Requirements